Flecart/lscai-layer-norm/results/adaptive-scaling-results.md

 PRE_ATTN_NORM_TYPE=rms
 ```

 Next we change the norm type to a learnable-rms and compare the two.
-Surprisingly we notice that learnable-rms makes the training slower.
+Surprisingly we notice that learnable-rms makes the training converge more slowly.

 ```
 NORM_TYPE=learnable-rms